n0rbb/n0rbb/README.md

 -->

-- 🌱 I’m currently studying Physics in Madrid.
-Also learning Linux (Debian)
+- 🌱 I’m currently studying Physics in Madrid and learning Linux on my own (Debian 11)
 - 👀 I’m interested in ML, data analysis, quantum computation
 - ✨ I also enjoy athletics and drumming
 - 📫 How to reach me: fastpacho@gmail.com